beverm2391/forecasting-experiments-v1/README.md

 ## Completed
 - [X] copy polygon data into here, or keep it centralized somewhere
 - [X] Fix preprocess multi-index
+- [X] Create a script for generating forecasts from statsforecasting models

 ## TODO
+- [ ] Figure out the best ARCH and GARCH models for a group of stocks
   - [ ] Create a script for training and evaluating statsforecasting models
-- [ ] Creat a script for generating forecasts from statsforecasting models

 ## Resources